MiamiOH-CSE274/Portfolio/README.md

 TODO: Answer the following questions about choosing data structures.
 (5 points each)

 * If I needed a data structure to store a set of strings, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 (Remember that a set doesn't have any order, and doesn't store duplicates.
 We can add items, remove items, and check to see if an item is already in the set.)

-* If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
+If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
+	I would personally go with a linked list for a grocery list strictly based on the fact that the required functions that you would use the most would 	be O(1).
+Add() and remove() are both O(1), so as you pull things off the shelf, you can remove them from your list quickly and efficiently.
+I 	doubt you would need to use the find() function too often, so it just makes sense to use a linked list based on the fact that it does what you want 	to do in the fasted time.

 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 * Imagine that I'm implementing a network router.
 It needs to keep a queue of packets waiting to be sent out over the network, but this queue need a special ability: Different companies are going to pay me different amounts of money, and the packets from the highest paying company should be sent out first.
 That is, if company X paid 20 and company Y paid 10, then X's packets always get sent before Y's packets.
 Y only gets to send packets if X doesn't have any waiting.
 Which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.